What is the Leadership Academy Scholarship?

 Additional benefits to Leadership Academy Scholarship recipients include exclusive leadership opportunities on-campus and in the Chicago area, networking luncheons and dinners, experiential leadership development and training, and social cohesion with fellow Leadership Academy Scholars.
 Scholars will also receive a Certificate in Leadership Studies upon successful completion of the Academy’s programs and activities.

 If you would like to make a contribution to the Leadership Academy Scholarship endowment, please visit our Contribute page for more information.

 Who is Eligible?

 Through a formal application and screening process, the Leadership Academy will identify undergraduate students who possess exceptional leadership potential.
-For this group, the academy will offer scholarships and opportunities to participate in special training and development experiences, which will enable scholars to realize their full leadership potential.
+To help Scholars realize their leadership potential, the Academy will offer scholarships and opportunities to participate in special training and development experiences.

-This year the academy will award approximately six scholarships to freshman and sophomores who are judged to possess outstanding leadership potential.
+This year the Academy will award 10 scholarships to freshman and sophomores who are judged to possess outstanding leadership potential.
 The identification of these scholars will involve a rigorous selection process.

 Please follow the steps outlined below to apply for the Leadership Academy scholarship:

-- Ask the faculty/staff member of your choice to submit a scholarship nomination form by February 8, 2016 at 11:59 p.m.
-CT making sure to provide the faculty member with a copy of your completed application.
+- Ask the faculty/staff member of your choice to submit a nomination form by February 23, 2020 at 11:59 p.m.
+CT making sure to provide the faculty member with a copy of your completed application